shubhmsarkr/SRM-PORTAL/README.md

   # Supplier Relationship Management Portal

-  This is a code bundle for Supplier Relationship Management Portal.
-The original project is available at https://srm-portal-gold.vercel.app/
+  This is a code bundle for Supplier Relationship Management Portal. https://srm-portal-gold.vercel.app/
   ## Running the code